tsuyoshi-matsuura/courseraDataScienceCourse3/CodeBook.md

 Variables in columns 3 to 68 are described in 'features_info.txt', see also the inserted text above.
-Note that in this data set each variable is the mean of the measurement for each activity and each subject,
+Note that in this data set each variable is the mean of the measurements for each activity and each subject,